Baby sleep regression ages: Causes, charts, months

 That said, we do see certain patterns within particular age ranges that tend to negatively impact sleep for many children.
 While we refer to these as “regressions” we tend to think of them as predictable shifts in sleep patterns.
 Read on for a typical sleep regression timeline by age.

-The length of a sleep regression depends on the cause and the strategies used to improve sleep.
+The length of a sleep regression in babies and toddlers depends on the cause and the strategies used to improve sleep.
 A 4 month old who is rocked to sleep and suddenly starts frequently waking during the night may continue to see this pattern until they learn to fall asleep independently at bedtime (which could be a week, or months depending on a variety of factors).
 Whereas a child who has a setback due to an illness may start sleeping better within a week of feeling better.

 Around 3 - 4 months old, an infant’s sleep matures.
 Suddenly they’re sleeping in stages and cycles, similar to an adult [].
 How much this developmental change will impact your baby's sleep depends in part on how they fall asleep.